Brandon Carr: 2011 season

 Carr and Flowers entered the 2011 season as the starting cornerbacks ahead of Javier Arenas and Jalil Brown.

 During Week 8, Carr recorded a season-high six solo tackles in the Chiefs' 23–20 win against the San Diego Chargers.
 On December 11, 2011, he made one tackle and a season-high three pass deflections during a 37–10 loss at the New York Jets in Week 14.
 In the regular-season finale, Carr recorded two combined tackles, deflected two passes, and an interception in the Chiefs' 7–3 win at the Denver Broncos in Week 17.
 He intercepted Tim Tebow's pass that was intended for Eddie Royal and sealed the Chiefs' victory on the last defensive play in the fourth quarter.

 Carr finished the season with 45 combined tackles (39 solo), 15 passes defensed, and four interceptions in 16 games and starts.
 During the season, Carr's averaged a 46% completion rate among opposing quarterbacks and gave up only three touchdowns.

 2012 season

 Carr became an unrestricted free agent after the 2011 season and was regarded by analysts as the top cornerback available in free agency.
 On March 11, 2012, Carr attended a private meeting with the Dallas Cowboys on the first day of free agency.

 Dallas Cowboys

 On March 14, 2012, the Dallas Cowboys signed Carr to a five-year, $50.10 million contract with $26.50 million guaranteed and a signing bonus of $10 million.

 2012 season

 Carr entered training camp slated as the Cowboys' No. 1 cornerback, replacing Terence Newman.
-Head coach Jason Garrett officially named him the starter to begin the regular season, alongside rookie Morris Claiborne and ahead of Orlando ScandrickMike Jenkins.
+Head coach Jason Garrett officially named him the starter to begin the regular season, alongside rookie Morris Claiborne and ahead of Orlando Scandrick and Mike Jenkins.